Merchants, Dealers & Slaves: Composition

-M, D & S opens with "Truthfully", a slow tempo ballad that tackles themes of love and devotion.
+M, D & S is a mixture of traditional pop, bluegrass, latin rock, reggae, and afrobeat.
+The album opens with "Truthfully", a slow tempo ballad that tackles themes of love and devotion.
 The reflective afrobeat-inspired track "Grand Pa" talks about a troubling grandfather with misplaced priorities.
 "Down" is a metaphor for the current political climate in Nigeria; the song addresses corruption and other problems plaguing Nigeria.
 The carefully crafted "Eko" has been described as a "chronicle of Brymo's arrival in Lagos".
 The reggae-tinged "Everyone Gets to Die" talks about the fickleness of life.
 "Purple Jar" has been described as a "poetic song that speaks of hurt".
 In the Yoruba ballad "Se Bo'timo", Brymo talks about one being deceived by people closest to them.